geddy/geddy/docs/11-utilities.md

-Geddy provides tons of useful utilities to make tasks easier, they are provided by the `utilities` module in NPM.
-All the utilities are availble through the `geddy` global object(e.g., `geddy.array.humanize()`).
+Nails provides tons of useful utilities to make tasks easier, they are provided by the `utilities` module in NPM.
+All the utilities are availble through the `nails` global object(e.g., `nails.array.humanize()`).

 * * *